statewave/cnc-homeshop/README.md

 ...

+## Patched cammill

+Some of the included makefiles reference cammill, a very straightforward dxf-to-gcode processor.

+Use https://github.com/thatch/cammill until fixes are merged.

 ## Authors

-Tim Hatch
+* Tim Hatch
-C. Stephen Gunn
+* C. Stephen Gunn